johnmetta/statisfy/readme.md

 ### Running, Installing and Configuring Statsify Agent

-Statsify Agent is very similar in it's nature to Statsify Aggregator.
-It supports exactly the same modes of operations, it too creates  and can be installed just as easy.
+Agent is very similar in it's nature to Aggregator.
+It supports exactly the same modes of operations and can be installed just as trivially.

 When you first launch `statsify.agent.exe`, it will create a `statsify-agent.config` file in `%PROGRAMDATA%\Statsify\Agent`.
 It already has a few metrics that Agent starts collecting right away: